osho81/snacks/README.md

 - Get or delete by id from specific db collection
 - Get all from all db collection
 - Get all from specific db collection
+- Utility methods for checking in all collections